-→ For further information on the rules for families, see the Migration Agency's website: migrationsverket.se/Privatpersoner/Arbeta-i-Sverige/Tillstand-for-familjen.html
+For further information on the rules for families, see the Migration Agency's website: migrationsverket.se/Privatpersoner/Arbeta-i-Sverige/Tillstand-for-familjen.html

 If you wish to extend a temporary work permit, you should apply for this before it expires.
 You are allowed to change employers, but if you do so within the first 24 months you must apply for a new work permit.
 After 24 months, you only need to apply for a new work permit if you change your profession.
 If you resign or are laid off from your job, you are entitled to stay in Sweden to look for a new job for three months after you leave your job.
-For the work permit to become permanent, you must have worked with a permit for a total of four out of seven consecutive years.
-You also need to be able to support your family financially, even though this was not a requirement to start with.
-Adult close relatives can meet the requirements for a permanent permit by supporting themselves financially.
+For the work permit to become permanent, you must have worked with a permit for a total of four out of seven consecutive years and be able to support yourself.
+This means that you must have a high enough income to be able to pay for your own accommodation and living costs.
+For a permanent permit, you only need to be able to support yourself, not your family.
+Children under the age of 18 can be granted a permanent residence permit at the same time as you.
+Close family members over the age of 18 must be able to support themselves to be granted a permanent residence permit.